pydata/xarray/doc/internals.rst

 In the first case Xarray uses the chunks size specified in ``preferred_chunks``.
 In the second case Xarray accommodates ideal chunk sizes, preserving if possible the "preferred_chunks".
-The ideal chunk size is computed with using ``dask.core.normalize function``, setting ``previus_chunks = preferred_chunks``.
+The ideal chunk size is computed using ``dask.core.normalize function``, setting ``previus_chunks = preferred_chunks``.